vantheshark/Burrow.NET/README.txt

 This project is created based on the idea of EasyNetQ, since Mike Hadlow used MIT licence, I hope he doesn't mind when I use his source code in this project.

 I was so lucky to have 2 chances to work with RabbitMQ in my 2 recent projects.
 EasyNetQ is the library I looked into at first place.
-Honestly, It's a good implementation, the author covered all problems he got with RabbitMQ and I learnt from that as well.
+Honestly, It's a good implementation, the author covered many problems he got with RabbitMQ and I learnt from that as well.
 However, I created this project for below reasons:

 	* I need an easier way to define Exchange names and Queue names since I don't like the IConvention in EasyNetQ.
 	* I need Fanout Exchange and I don't need the library to create Exchange/Server automatically which EasyNetQ is doing.
 Indeed, EasyNetQ creates Exchange type Direct everytime a message is published.
 Not sure if it could affect performance or not but It will throw exception because there is an existing Exchange with same name but different type defined manually.
 And furthur more, there is no way to override that behavior.
 Hmmm OCP problem :D